At this point, your code pulls a route from the Google Maps API, calculates the distance between the two points, and logs the distance.

 Then, type a comma and click the cell with your destination address.

-This is the address of the school, workplace, or other place that you would visit frequently.
+This is the address of the school, workplace, or hangout that you would visit frequently.

 The distance between your potential home and your frequent destination appears in the cell.